Skip to Content

 Tip #2: Make A Test Drip

 Are you happy with how it looks?
 This is your time to make changes to get it just right.
 Is it too thin?
 Did the drip run too far down the cake?
-Maybe you need to let your ganache cool more, or melt in a bit more chocolate.
+Maybe you need to let your ganache cool more or melt in a bit more chocolate.

 Is your drip too thick, or short?
-You might need to pop the ganache in the microwave for a couple seconds (seriously, don’t heat it for more than 5 seconds).
+You might need to pop the ganache in the microwave for a couple of seconds (seriously, don’t heat it for more than 5 seconds).
 Or maybe you want to add in a tiny bit more heavy cream.

 rainbow cake recipe photo